Last updated on July 11, 2023

 This is an interesting timepiece I uncovered on my search for my first hunter cased pocket watch.
-It’s a chronograph with a centre second hand in a nice silver case.
+It’s a silver hunter chronograph with a centre second hand.
 A chronograph is a specific type of watch that is used as a stopwatch combined with a normal display watch.
 I have not even owned a modern mechanical chronograph, so this was something very different for me.
 Although I do admit, I own a G-Shock with a stopwatch function.
 I guess the one concern I might have is that if something goes wrong with a watch with such a complication it might be a nightmare to have repaired.

 I found this particular one online, but I had seen one very similar in a local antique shop only a week or two ago.
 I didn’t buy it because it was an open-faced chronograph and I’m looking for an antique hunter case pocket watch.
 However, I did manage to have a long discussion with the proprietor about the watch.
 He was an antique dealer, not a watch specialist, but he knew what he was talking about and he asked me if I knew what the larger numbers on the very outer edge of the dial were (0 to 300).
 I had to admit I didn’t and he explained that it was a tool for artillery officers to determine the distance to the enemy guns.
 Intrigued, I decided to go home and research.
 As tempted as I was, I didn’t buy the watch as there was too little detail about the watchmaker.